 IVA Register – How does it work?

-If you enter into an IVA, your details will be added to the national Insolvency Register – a publicly available record that anyone can search.
+If you enter into an IVA, your details will be added to the national Insolvency Register – a public register that anyone can search, including credit reference agencies.
 The information recorded to the register will include your name, address, date of birth, gender and the date that the agreement was approved.
 Your details will only be removed from the register 3 months after the individual voluntary arrangement has reached its end date.

 Although there is no minimum period for an IVA, they typically last for 5 to 6 years.
 The length of any debtor’s agreement will depend on their own circumstances and debts and an Insolvency Practitioner will be able to give advice on what an arrangement might look like for you.

-IVAs and bankruptcy are two forms of insolvency, but despite falling under the same bracket they work quite differently.
-Whilst they both have the potential to write off some or all of your debt, IVAs are frequently viewed as a less serious debts solution that is won’t usually affect your ability to get certain kinds of employment and won’t impact on your credit file quite so badly.
+IVAs and bankruptcy are two different forms of insolvency, but despite falling under the same bracket they work quite differently.
+Whilst they both have the potential to write off some or all of your debt, IVAs are frequently viewed as a less serious debt solution compared to bankruptcy and they won’t usually affect your ability to get certain kinds of employment and won’t impact on your credit file quite so badly.